agdsn/pycroft/doc/guides/docker.rst

 Requires
     * :ref:`docker environment <docker environment>`

-A complete environment can be started by running
+The dev server and its dependent containers can be started by running

 .. code:: bash

-   docker compose up -d
+   docker compose up --wait dev-app

 If you run this command for the first time, this might take a while, as the images have to be built (see :ref:`built images`)